JuniorK92/JuniorK92/README.md

 # Hi 👋 I’m Junior

-😏 I'm working with some xamarin projects in my free time *(🤦‍♂️ kinda)*.
+😏 I try to work with some Xamarin projects in my free time (🤦‍♂️ kinda).

-😅 Currently I'm working with an in house ERP development at Richline Group.
+😅 Currently I work in the development of an in house ERP at Richline Group.

 🥰 I like .Net but love technology more so I'm always looking for new things.

-😁 I'm *"polishing"* my mobile and web development skills.
+😁 I'm "polishing" my mobile and web development skills.

-🧐 I’m looking to collaborate on mobile or web projects but I'm open help in any other kinda project you may been on.
+🧐 I’m looking to collaborate on mobile or web projects but I'm open help in any other kind of project you may been on.

 📫 If you want to you can reach me at jk_92@live.com

  ## 😅 A Card With Some Stats